C.J. Abrams Player Props: Nationals vs. Cubs

-The Washington Nationals, including C.J.
-Abrams (.429 on-base percentage in past 10 games, 130 points above season-long percentage), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Monday at 8:05 PM ET.
+On Tuesday, C.J.
+Abrams (.615 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 8:05 PM ET.

-He collected two extra-base hits in his last game (2-for-4 with a double and a triple) against the Cardinals.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 C.J.
 Abrams Game Info & Props vs. the Cubs